 Room Phase

-Activate the effect of the current Room card in the shared Room slot — unless you are its owner.
-If you own the current Room, this phase is skipped for you.
+Activate the effect of the current Room card in the shared Room slot unless you are its owner.
+If you own the current Room, the effects do not happen to you.

 02